-Coq au Vin is a classic French dish from Burgundy which involves cooking chicken in red or white wine – sounds irresistible already right?
+Coq au Vin is a classic French dish from Burgundy.
+It involves cooking chicken in red or white wine – sounds irresistible already right?

-The chicken is braised in wine, along with herbs and some vegetables resulting in a luscious, delicious, and tender pieces of chicken that literally fall off the bone!
+The chicken is braised in wine along with herbs and some vegetables.
+This results in a luscious, delicious, and tender pieces of chicken that literally fall off the bone!
 The wine and cooking liquid turn into a delectable sauce, making this the perfect dish to comfort the soul!

 History of Coq au Vin